kevindaum/watttime-webhook-demo/README.md

 heroku config:add TO_EMAIL=<email to send to>
 ```

 Since the app connects to MAIL_SERVER using the TLS protocol, it's likely that MAIL_PORT will need to be 587.

+### Using gmail as your email server

 Here is an example configuration for using [gmail as the SMTP server](https://support.google.com/a/answer/176600?hl=en):

 ```
 MAIL_USERNAME=<gmail or google apps email address to send from>